steven-klein/portfolio/docs/maps.md

 ## [Attila The Pun Mongol Rally Route Progress](https://steven-klein.github.io/attilathepun.org/our-route/index.html)

-When your friends electively decide to drive across some of the most difficult terrain across Europe and Asia, in a vehicle specifically not designed to handle it, you want to keep tabs on their progress.
+When your friends electively decide to drive across some of the most difficult terrain spanning Europe and Asia, in a vehicle specifically not designed to handle it, you want to keep tabs on their progress.
 Using the data from a GPS tracking device, I created a custom map that displayed their planned route and actual route.

 <div class="image-grid">
     <p><img src="/assets/images/projects/attila-map.jpg"/></p>